Omaraldosh/space-optimization-excel/README.md

 # space-optimization-excel
-ntegrating and analyzing room booking data with historical usage datasets for The Hague University of Applied Sciences, using Excel.
+integrating and analyzing room booking data with historical usage datasets for The Hague University of Applied Sciences, using Excel.
 Delivering actionable insights for Measuremen’s workplace analytics.